 I asked Justin if we could test out the top end of the pool… strictly in the name of science of course.
 I wanted to know how fast it would go.
 It’s fair to say it’ll get moving!
 It wasn’t so fast that I couldn’t keep up with it, but it was fast enough that I wouldn’t be able to maintain the pace for an extended period of time.
 Apparently there are versions out there that are substantially more powerful; I have a feeling that they would plaster me to the back wall but would be a good time for those of you way faster than I am.

 Personally I would love one of these in the backyard… but I would need a backyard and a house first!
 I think I’d have some explaining to do to my landlord if they found one of these in the garage of my townhouse!
-I can see this being an excellent long distance training tool (here’s an article on a Triple Crown swimmer that uses one extensively), or a great place to work technique, but I’m not sure that the sprinter set would get particularly excited about it though.
+I can see this being an excellent long distance training tool, or a great place to work technique, but I’m not sure that the sprinter set would get particularly excited about it though.
 If you want to learn more for yourself or set up a “test drive,” go check out EndlessPools.com; they’re nice folks and can get you started.

 Just to cap things off, here’s a little snippet of video taken by my host Justin.
 As it turns out me swimming in place isn’t particularly riveting, but it gives you a good idea of how this thing works!